 Surface tension gutter guards are the most durable on the list but typically the most expensive.
 They are designed to withstand branches, snow, ice, and windstorms while keeping the bigger debris out.
 The positive with surface tension gutter guards is they last long and require zero maintenance when installed correctly.

 Cons: Surface tension gutter guards are the most expensive on the list and have to be installed by contractors (sorry Home Depot DIY people).
-Sometimes, the difficult installation includes adjusting gutters, thus causing more work and they are easily underperforming during heavy rains.
+Sometimes, the problematic installation includes adjusting gutters, thus causing more work and they are easily underperforming during heavy rains.
 Homeowners report “Water flying off” their house during heavy rainstorms.
 This also depends on the specific surface tension guard!